 touch docker-compose.yml

-2. Add the following lines of code to docker-compose.yml
+2. Add the following configuration to docker-compose.yml:

 docker-compose rm -fs